Last updated: July 2026 (revision 6)

 6.7 Information Officer.
 Data protection queries may be addressed to hello@baselayer.med.

-7.1 Patient records, documents, Charting Data, photographs, billing records and configuration are stored in Baselayer.med's managed cloud storage.
+7.1 Patient records, documents, Charting Data, photographs, Lab Results, Chronic Medication Records, billing records and configuration are stored in Baselayer.med's managed cloud storage.
 The Practice does not need to host or maintain its own cloud-storage account for clinical records to use the Service.

 7.2 The Practice retains ownership of, and the right of access to, its own records held in the Platform.
-On reasonable written request, and subject to verification of identity and authority, we will assist the Practice in exporting its data in a usable format.
+Authorised owners / admins may initiate a Practice Export from within the Platform.
+On reasonable written request, and subject to verification of identity and authority, we will also assist the Practice in exporting its data in a usable format.

 7.3 Where the Practice uses the optional Billing Integration to mirror records into a connected external accounting service, that service's account remains the source of truth for those records.
 The Practice is responsible for maintaining its own access to that service.